ga4gh/data-security/AAI/AAIConnectProfile.md

 Base64url-encoded strings, separated by dots (.)
 The three sections are: header, payload and signature.
-These JWTs follow [RFC7515](https://tools.ietf.org/html/rfc7515) (JWS) and utilize a number of [standard JWT claim names](https://www.iana.org/assignments/jwt/jwt.xhtml) as per the registation process.
+These JWTs follow [RFC7515](https://tools.ietf.org/html/rfc7515) (JWS) and utilize a number of [standard JWT claim names](https://www.iana.org/assignments/jwt/jwt.xhtml) as per the registration process.
 This profile is agnostic to the format of the id_token.

 <a name="access_token-issued-by-broker"></a>